TI-99/4A: 99/4A

-TI celebrated the 99/4A's market success at the January 1983 Consumer Electronics Show in Las Vegas.
+TI celebrated the 99/4A's market success at the January 1983 Consumer Electronics Show in Las Vegas, where Cosby joked how easy it was to sell a computer by paying people $100 to buy one.
 Sales peaked at 30,000 a week that month, but on 10 January 1983 Commodore lowered the price of its computers.
 In February TI responded with a 99/4A retail price of $150.
 In April, the VIC-20's bundled retail price reached $100 and the 99/4A followed suit.
 In the spring of 1983, TI attempted to reduce the parts count to maintain a competitive edge by combining multiple chips into a single custom chip, renaming the 4A PCB as a "QI" (Quality Improved) board and began production of plastic beige cases without the former aluminum trim of the black console.
 In May, it began offering the PEB for free with the purchase of three peripherals.
 In August the company reduced prices of peripherals by 50% and offered $100 of free software; in September, it reduced software prices by up to 43%.

-The president of Spectravideo later said that "TI got suckered by" Jack Tramiel, head of Commodore.
-TI was forced to sell the 99/4A for about the same price as the VIC-20, even though it was much more expensive to manufacture.
+The $100 rebate ended in April 1983, but by then TI had effectively reduced the retail price by that amount; by June the 99/4A sold for as little as $99 in some stores, comparable to the VIC-20's price.